Psychotherapy

 Cognitive Behavioral Therapy for Insomnia (CBT-I) is recommended by the American Academy of Sleep Medicine as the gold standard for the treatment of Insomnia Disorder.
 Research suggests that CBT-I works as well as or better than sleep medications for improving sleep quality and quantity.
 In therapy, you will learn techniques such as stimulus control, relaxation, and cognitive flexibility to improve your sleep.
 You will also receive personalized recommendations to improve your sleep efficiency based on your unique sleep-wake patterns.
 CBT-I is so much more than just sleep hygiene, and can be life changing for people who struggle with insomnia.

-Cognitive Behavioral Therapy for Nightmares (CBT-N): 4-6 Sessions
+Cognitive Behavioral Therapy for Nightmares (CBT-N/IRT): 4-6 Sessions

 Cognitive Behavioral Therapy for Nightmares (CBT-N) is a short-term, evidence-based treatment designed to treat chronic, distressing nightmares.
 Whether the nightmares are caused by trauma or unknown factors, CBT-N can help through a combination of improving overall sleep quality while also targeting the nightmares directly.
-Therapy includes rescripting the nightmare to a dream with a new storyline as well as imagery rehearsal of the new dream.
+The treatment includes Imagery Rehearsal Therapy (IRT): rescripting the nightmare to a dream with a new storyline and ending.
+This mental technique creates an “off-road” for the mind to go while dreaming when it starts to head toward a nightmare.
+IRT is recommended by the American Academy of Sleep Medicine as the first-line treatment for both nightmare disorder and PTSD-related nightmares

 Good Faith Estimate